-The actual maximum output capacitance may go higher as long as phase margin is greater than 50 degrees.
+The actual maximum output capacitance can go higher as long as phase margin is greater than 50 degrees.
 However, small signal measurement (bode plot) should be done to confirm the design.

 If MLCC is used, consider the derating characteristics to determine the final output capacitance for the design.
-For example, when using an MLCC with specifications of 10- μ F, X5R and 6.3-V, the derating by DC bias and AC bias are 80% and 50%, respectively.
-The effective derating is the product of these two factors, which in this case is 40% and 4- μ F. Consult with capacitor manufacturers for specific characteristics of the capacitors to be used in the system/applications.
+For example, when using an MLCC with specifications of 10 μ F, X5R and 6.3 V, the derating by DC bias and AC bias are 80% and 50%, respectively.
+The effective derating is the product of these two factors, which in this case is 40% and 4 μ F. Consult with capacitor manufacturers for specific characteristics of the capacitors to be used in the system/applications.

-For higher output voltage at or above 2-V, additional phase boost might be required in order to secure sufficient phase margin due to phase delay/loss for higher output voltage (large on-time (t{ON})) setting in a fixed-on-time topology based operation.
-A feed-forward capacitor placing in parallel with $R{FB{-HS}}$ is found to be very effective to boost the phase margin at loop crossover.
-Refer to Optimizing Transient Response of Internally Compensated dc-dc Converters With Feedforward Capacitor for details.
+For higher output voltage at or above 2-V, additional phase boost might be required to secure sufficient phase margin due to phase delay/loss for higher output voltage (large on-time (t{ON})) setting in a fixed-on-time topology based operation.
+A feedforward capacitor placing in parallel with R{FB_HS} is found to be very effective to boost the phase margin at loop crossover.
+Refer to the Optimizing Transient Response of Internally Compensated dc-dc Converters With Feedforward Capacitor application report for details.

-Besides boost the phase, a feed-forward capacitor feeds more V{OUT} node information into FB node by the AC coupling.
-This feed-forward during load transient event enables the control loop a faster response to V{OUT} deviation.
-However, this feed-forward during steady state operation also feeds more V{OUT} ripple and noise into FB.
+Besides boosting the phase, a feedforward capacitor feeds more V{OUT} node information into FB node by the AC coupling.
+This feedforward during load transient event enables the control loop a faster response to V{OUT} deviation.
+However, this feedforward during steady state operation also feeds more V{OUT} ripple and noise into FB.
 High ripple and noise on FB usually leads to more jitter, or even double pulse behavior.
-To determine the final feed-forward capacitor value, impacts to phase margin, load transient performance and ripple & nosie on FB should be all considered.
+To determine the final feedforward capacitor value, impacts to phase margin, load transient performance, and ripple and noise on FB should be all considered.
 Using Frequency Analysis equipment to measure the crossover frequency and the phase margin is recommended.